innoave/surrealdb-migrate/README.md

 ## Defining migrations

-A migration is identified by a timestamp and a title and whether it is a forward migration (up) or a backward migration (down).
-To make the definition of a migration complete we write some [SurrealQL] queries that describe what is to be changed in the database.
+A migration is identified by a key and a title and whether it is a forward migration (up) or a backward migration (down).
+For a complete migration definition we also need a migration script to describe what has to be changed in the database.

+The key of a migration is built from a date and a time, when the migration was created.
+A migration script is any [SurrealQL] script.

 Flat folder structure: